xu9449/AcendingTraining-/README.md

-# PetHelp Adopt Website by Kexin XU
+# PetHelp Website by Kexin XU

 ## Description
 A website to help people find their ideal pets.